← All agencies

 How this agency maps to the standards

 GTFS Schedule best practices, checked by the MobilityData validator.
-MobilityData grading: stop locations, route names and colors.
-Google Transit: a feed must pass validation to stay in Maps.
+MobilityData grading covers stop locations, route names, and colors.
+Google Transit requires a feed to pass validation for publication.
+FTA NTD readiness also checks that the published feed is valid.

 Rider experience 92 / 100

 GTFS Best Practices for rider-facing fields.
-MobilityData grading: stop names and headsigns.
+MobilityData grading covers stop names and headsigns.

 GTFS-Realtime best practices: a stable URL, high uptime, and frequent updates.